Yarnworker is for weavers who love to weave on the rigid-heddle loom

 All Yarn Welcome

 While I may offer advice about why one yarn is better than another for a given project, there is no yarn that you can’t weave with.
-From my personal predilection towards minimally processed, producer-sourced yarns, to easy-to-find big-box beauties, my focus is on offering know-how to weave using materials that will get you the results you want.
+From my personal predilection towards minimally processed, producer-sourced yarns, to easy-to-find big-box beauties, my focus is on offering know-how to weave using materials you have and that will get you the results you want.

 All People Welcome